China's plan to boost growth: a new slogan with familiar ideas - ExBulletin

 China's plan to boost growth: a new slogan with familiar ideas

-From the top of government, China is heavily promoting a plan to address the country's stagnant economy and offset the damage caused by a decades-long housing bubble.
+BEIJING — From the top of government, China is strongly promoting a plan to address the country's stagnant economy and offset the damage caused by a decades-long housing bubble.

-The program has a new slogan, presented first and foremost by Xi Jinping, the country's top leader, as new quality productive forces.
+The program has a new slogan, presented primarily by Xi Jinping, the country's top leader, as “new quality productive forces.”

-But it has features that are familiar from the Chinese economic playbook: the idea is to spur innovation and growth through massive investment in manufacturing, particularly in high technology and clean energy, as well as robust spending on research and development.
+But it has features that are familiar in the Chinese economic model: the idea is to drive innovation and growth through massive investment in manufacturing, particularly in high technology and clean energy, as well as robust spending on research and development.
 And there have been few concrete provisions on how the government hopes to persuade Chinese households to reverse a prolonged slowdown in spending.

 Launched in 2000, the China Development Forum aims to explain to business leaders the economic plan presented each year by the Prime Minister on March 5.

-In previous years, the forum featured a lengthy closed-door discussion with business leaders during which the prime minister answered numerous questions.
-But the prime ministers' conversation, usually on the last day of events, was canceled this year without explanation, prompting some business leaders to skip Monday and schedule their private jets to take off on Sunday evening.
+In previous years, the forum featured a lengthy closed-door discussion with CEOs, during which the prime minister answered numerous questions.
+But the prime minister's talk, usually on the last day of the event, was canceled this year without explanation, prompting some CEOs to skip Monday and schedule their private jets to take off Sunday evening.

 The China Development Forum also featured a fairly open discussion of economic policies between Chinese business leaders and ministers a day before the opening ceremony, but that also did not take place this year.

+China has moved toward fewer and fewer scripted public events involving its top leaders.
+The Prime Minister's annual press conference at the close of the Legislative Assembly in mid-March was also canceled.

-Evan Greenberg, chairman and CEO of the Chubb Group, a large American insurer, co-hosted the conference opening on Sunday.
-The list of attendees included Tim Cook, Apple's chief executive, who was in China last week trying to revive iPhone sales, as well as Mike Henry, the chief executive of BHP, the Australian mining giant.
+Evan Greenberg, president and CEO of the Chubb Group, a major U.S. insurer, co-hosted the conference opening Sunday.
+The list of attendees included Tim Cook, the CEO of Apple, who was in China last week to try to revive iPhone sales, as well as Mike Henry, the CEO of BHP, the Australian mining giant.

 In his speech, Li called for improved manufacturing and increased services and consumption.
 He reiterated his calls for Chinese households to replace their old cars and appliances, but did not say whether the government would provide money to help them do so.